6 Stages Of A Relationship That All Couples Should Understand

 What To Do In This Stage

-Create a safe space and clear the air.
+• Create a safe space and clear the air.
 Stop avoiding issues and shoving problems under the rug.
-As repetitive, pointless, and tiring these arguments may feel, ignoring them means they are just going to pile up and become a huge lump under the rug.
+As repetitive, pointless, and tiring as these arguments may feel, ignoring them means they are just going to pile up and become a huge lump under the rug.
 And it is easy to trip over it and never recover from the fall.
-Yes, it’s true that there may be a lot of negative energy towards each other at this stage.
+So, confront your partner to talk about the issues and find solutions to the problems.

-To deal with this, practice showing kindness and affection even when you are angry or upset.
+• Practice kindness and affection even when you are angry or upset.
 You can feel angry or annoyed at your partner but still spend time together.
 At this stage, the brain starts to zero in on the relationship’s deficiencies.
-People tend to ignore things that are going right and focus on everything that is going wrong.
+People tend to ignore things that are going right and focus on everything going wrong.
 Try practicing intentional gratitude.
-Remember the reason you two fell in love in the first place.
 Make a note of all the things that you appreciate about your partner.

 Stage 5: The Decision Stage